 the use of preferential or non-preferential Physical Cell Identities.

-These parameters have to be known by the administrations in their bilateral/multilateral agreements.
+These parameters have to be known by the administrations.
 CEPT has developed a number of recommendations for cross-border coordination of mobile systems.
 These recommendations could be considered by the administrations when developing their bilateral/multilateral agreements.
-Some CEPT members are also signatories of “HCM Agreement” which defines conditions for coordination of frequencies between 29.7 MHz and 43.5 GHz for fixed service and land mobile service.
+Some CEPT members are also signatories of “HCM Agreement” [2] which defines conditions for coordination of frequencies between 29.7 MHz and 43.5 GHz for fixed service and land mobile service.
 It should be noted that field strength in those deliverables may be defined differently (i.e. mean, medium, maximum permissible or predicted field strength).
 This also impacts the measurement procedure.

+Field strength levels between MFCN systems in neighbouring countries and measurement procedures should be based on bilateral/multilateral agreements between administrations.

+If no cross-border agreement with the neighbouring country exits, the Table 1 provides a list of relevant ECC/ERC Recommendations to be used.
+Apart from the field strength levels, these documents also contain details relevant for the measurements (such as antenna height and measurement distance from the border).

+Table 1: Relevant ECC/ERC Recommendations containing cross-border conditions